gatou92/WebDataManagement/README.md

 #IN4331-Web Data Management

-Core Idea: Develop a movie informaiton web service Create multiple backends for the web service
+Core Idea: Develop a movie information web service Create multiple backends for the web service
 - Relational backend using PostgresSQL
 - Document-based using MongoDB